310 N. Suite 1, Winchester Blvd, Santa Clara, CA 95050 (408) 549-1602

 • Headaches: Bruxism can cause tension headaches, especially in the temples.

-• Jaw Pain: Constant grinding or clenching of the teeth can cause pain and soreness in the jaw joints, which can radiate to the ears.
+• Jaw Pain: Constant grinding or clenching of the teeth can cause pain and soreness in the jaw joints, which can also radiate to the ears.
+Constant teeth grinding or clenching of can cause pain and soreness in the jaw muscles, which can also radiate to the ears.

 • Earaches: Bruxism can cause earaches, as the constant pressure on the jaw joint can lead to inflammation and ear pain.